 Mr. Tony Robinson

-Mr. Robinson serves as Executive Vice President for Disaster Recovery and Public Policy Initiatives at National Emergency Management and Response (National EMR), a Texas-based 501(c)(3) with more than 30 years of experience supporting state and national disaster missions across every major U.S. disaster.
+Mr. Robinson serves as Executive Vice President for Disaster Recovery and Public Policy Initiatives at National Emergency Management and Response (National EMR).
 In this role, he advances National EMR’s mission to deliver rapid, scalable, and accountable emergency management solutions, specializing in full-spectrum response and recovery operations that strengthen government systems and close critical coordination gaps.
-Prior to joining National EMR, Mr. Robinson retired after 40 years of federal service, including 13 years as Regional Administrator for FEMA Region 6, where he led disaster response and recovery efforts across six states and 68 federally recognized tribal nations, overseeing more than 200 Presidentially declared disasters.
+Prior to joining National EMR, Mr. Robinson retired after 40 years of federal service, including 13 years as Regional Administrator for FEMA Region 6.

 Colonel Deborah Sedlar